raffizulvian/DicodingSubmission-AndroidPemula/README.md

 # DicodingSubmission-AndroidPemula
-This repo contains my project to complete the Dicoding submission task for "Kelas Membuat Aplikasi Android Pemula".
+This repo contains my project to complete the Dicoding Academy submission task for "Kelas Membuat Aplikasi Android Pemula".
 This android app will show some information about several of Indonesia`s universities.

 In this app, I implement my knowledge about RecyclerView, activity moving, creating a menu, and transferring data through activity.